mtandon09/shiny_FI_network/README.md

 Use cases:
-- Enter a few genes to view their interacting neighbors -- e.g `BRCA2, MSH2`
+- Enter a few genes to view their interacting neighbors
+    * e.g `BRCA2, MSH2`
-- Enter a mature microRNA name to view their interacting neighbors (targets) -- e.g. `hsa-miR-5100`
+- Enter a mature microRNA name to view their interacting neighbors (targets)
+    * e.g. `hsa-miR-5100`
--- Select `mirTarBase` as the data source
+    * Select at least `mirTarBase` as the data source
-- Enter a large list (say top 250 differentially expressed genes) and exclude neighbors to view interactions among them -- You can include neighbors if you like, but the resulting plot is usually too busy to be informative
+- Enter a large list (say top 250 differentially expressed genes) and exclude neighbors to view interactions among them
+    * You can include neighbors if you like, but the resulting plot is usually too busy to be informative